 This field is such a large and versatile field with so many different degrees offered.
-The career options that may be available to an individual is usually dependent on the level of study the candidate has attained.
+The career options that may be available to an individual are usually dependent on the level of study the candidate has attained.

 • Associate – This degree takes about two years to complete and prepares students for entry-level CJ positions such as assistants and technicians.

-• Bachelor’s – This four-year degree prepares students for more advanced jobs such as probation officer, private investigator or detective.
+• Bachelor’s – This four-year degree prepares students for more advanced jobs such as probation officer, private investigator, or detective.

 • Master’s – This level of study takes 2-3 years beyond the baccalaureate program and prepares students for advanced jobs in the CJ field.
-Examples include social workers, corrections administration and officers of the court.
+Examples include social workers, corrections administration, and officers of the court.

 • Certificate – Post-baccalaureate certificates may be used by someone who already has a degree but wishes to specialize in a specific area.
 Certificate programs can usually be completed in a year or less.

 • Online – There are many CJ programs offered through distance learning today.